Ipe Ivandić: Side project with Laza Ristovski, leaving Bijelo Dugme, and drug bust

-While awaiting sentencing, Ivandić was under a Yugoslavia-wide shadow ban on public performance that including restrictions on being credited publicly.
-Bijelo Dugme also publicly distanced themselves from Ivandić, recording their next two studio albums—1979's Bitanga i princeza and 1980's Doživjeti stotu—with Điđi Jankelić on drums.
-Since the SR Serbia constituent unit mostly didn't enforce his country-wide ban, Ivandić began frequently performing there as a session drummer in order to help his finances.
+While awaiting sentencing, Ivandić was under a Yugoslavia-wide shadow ban on public performance that included restrictions on being credited publicly.
+Despite Ivandić not being in Bijelo Dugme at the time of his drug arrest, as a result of the large media scandal that erupted, the band also felt the need to publicly distance themselves from their ex-drummer as the Yugoslav public largely still perceived him as a Bijelo Dugme member.
+They recorded their next two studio albums—1979's Bitanga i princeza and 1980's Doživjeti stotu—with a new drummer, Điđi Jankelić.
+Since the authorities of the Yugoslav constituent unit of SR Serbia mostly didn't enforce Ivandić's country-wide ban, he began frequently performing there as a session drummer in order to help his suddenly lacklustre finances due to losing all his sources of income.
 He participated in the recording sessions of the twenty-two-year-old Slađana Milošević's 1979 debut album Gorim od želje da ubijem noć in PGP-RTB's studios in Belgrade and furthermore appears in the title track video.
-Showing Ivandić in several frames of the video at this time was considered controversial in Yugoslavia and reportedly required young Milošević to personally intervene with the television executives.
+Showing Ivandić in several frames of the video at this time was considered controversial in Yugoslavia and reportedly required young Milošević to personally intervene with television executives.

-Eventually, Ivandić got sentenced by the Sarajevo District Court three-judge council presided over by judge Husein Hubijer to 3 1/2 years in prison for "possession of hashish and enabling others to use narcotics".
+Eventually, Ivandić was sentenced by the Sarajevo District Court three-judge council presided over by judge Husein Hubijer to 3 1/2 years in prison for "possession of hashish and enabling others to use narcotics".
 Also sentenced by the council on the same charge were Goran Kovačević to year and a half, Ranko Boban to 1 year.
 Furthermore, Zlatko Hold got sentenced to six months for obstruction of justice.
 Ivandić appealed the verdict, and his sentence was reduced to 3 years by the Supreme Court of SR Bosnia-Herzegovina.

 He began serving his punishment at the Zenica correctional facility in early 1981.
-On February 17, 1981, he got transferred to another prison, in Foča, before getting pardoned some year and a half later for Republic Day 1982 (November 29).
+On February 17, 1981, he was transferred to another prison—in Foča—before getting pardoned for the 1982 Republic Day (November 29).
+In total, he ended up doing about 22 months of prison time.